2024

 Early Fruits Next Summer

 Peppers take quite a while to grow and mature.
-Most cultivars of peppers require over 2 months of growing time after transplanting into the garden for fruits to form.
+Most cultivars of peppers require around 2 months of growing time after transplanting into the garden for fruits to form.
 Since they must have warm soil and air temperatures, they can’t be planted too early.
 Even if frosts are over, the ground might still be too cold—from a few days of rain or cloudy weather—to plant sensitive crops, such as peppers and basil.
 They sulk or die in cold, wet soil.

 If your last spring frost date is May 1, for example, you’ll pick your first bell pepper from a new transplant by mid-July.
 For a colorful ripe fruit, you’ll need to wait another 3 weeks.
 In contrast, potted peppers begin bearing fruits months earlier than new transplants set in the spring garden.
 You’ll enjoy a significant head start by overwintering these plants indoors.
 For that reason alone, you might decide to give this a try.